 While the HSE is the primary regulator for health and safety at work, you must be able to demonstrate to Healthcare Improvement Scotland how you maintain your premises and equipment, under Regulation 3(a) of The Healthcare Improvement Scotland (Requirements as to Independent Health Care Services) Regulations 2011.
 For example, you should be able to provide evidence of:

-- appropriate maintenance of portable electrical appliances - routine fixed electrical wiring testing (known as an electrical installation condition report [EICR]) - annual gas safety check on gas boilers - appropriate testing, servicing and calibration of specialist equipment (eg pressure vessels, lifts and lifting equipment, radiation equipment etc), and - regular servicing and maintenance of standard equipment in line with manufacturers' recommendations.
+- appropriate testing, servicing and calibration of specialist equipment (e.g. pressure vessels, lifts and lifting equipment, radiation equipment etc), and - regular servicing and maintenance of standard equipment in line with manufacturers' recommendations.